Opening Doors receives grant to assist with coronavirus-related needs

-Delta Dental of Iowa Foundation has awarded $3,000 to Opening Doors, the nonprofit organization that operates Maria House, Teresa Shelter and Francis Apartments in Dubuque.
+Delta Dental of Iowa Foundation recently awarded $3,000 to Opening Doors, the nonprofit organization that operates Maria House, Teresa Shelter and Francis Apartments in Dubuque.

-The grant will assist the organization respond to challenges posed by COVID-19 restrictions, according to a press release.
+The grant will help the organization respond to challenges posed by COVID-19 restrictions, according to a press release.

 The organization welcomes donations of money, gift cards, disinfecting supplies and food.